 Parks and developments will need to consider flooding, runoff and erosion even more seriously.

-When it comes to riverfront development and increasing rains, says FMR River Corridor Director Colleen O’Connor Toberman, “Our planning standards around stormwater and erosion need to evolve, particularly in sensitive areas along the river.”
+When it comes to riverfront development and increasing rains, says FMR Land Use & Planning Program Director Colleen O'Connor Toberman, "Our planning standards around stormwater and erosion need to evolve, particularly in sensitive areas along the river."

-Luckily, we’re able to hang our hat on improved Mississippi River Corridor Critical Area rules FMR helped create.
+Luckily we're able to hang our hat on the improved Mississippi River Corridor Critical Area rules that FMR helped create.
 But a booming real estate market will test the strengths of these standards and the resolve of local elected officials to stand behind them.

 We expect to increasingly weigh in on metro development proposals — especially those seeking variances from the new river rules — with an eye to erosion control, landslide prevention and stormwater management.